ejbyne/rails-yelp/README.md

 We used the Devise gem to set up a user authentication system, and also added the ability to sign in with Facebook using the Omniauth gem.

-The live version of the application can be accessed [here](https://rails-yelp-clone.herokuapp.com).
+The live version of the application can be viewed [here](https://rails-yelp-clone.herokuapp.com).

 ## Features